 Consult an Expert Dentist in Chicago, IL

-Premier Dentistry Millennium Park offers both preventative and emergency dental care, as well as sedation dentistry treatment.
-Dr. Stein is an expert dentist specializing in cosmetic, restorative, and general dentistry and treating patients in Chicago, IL.
-To schedule an appointment with us, contact our office online or reach us by phone at 312.481.6859.
+Premier Dentistry at Millennium Park provides preventative dentistry, emergency dental care, and sedation dentistry.
+Dr. Stein is an expert general dentist in Chicago specializing in cosmetic, restorative, and general dentistry.
+To schedule an appointment with us, contact our office online or reach us by phone at 312-586-8596.